Mental Wellness - Making it a CEO priority and how Leaders and HR can foster this

 HR is often called upon as a reactive process to intervene in times of crisis.
 In terms of mental wellness, it’s often too late to be able to easily reverse negative trends.
 Proactively looking at ways to strategically prevent and manage mental health issues is a much smarter use of your resources.

 >For our Leaders – There are actions you can take to improve mental wellness all round.

 Firstly, look after yourself.
 Lead by example by taking exemplary care of your own health and wellbeing.
 Stress can be catching and a stressed-out leader is often the cause of burnout for others.
 Managing stress, living a good life…hey this may even mean the difference between life and death one day!

 Next, amplify good behaviour.
 If you’re modelling good health and wellbeing practices, call it out in others as well – both up the food chain and for those you lead.
 This will not only signal your good leadership qualities, but will help improve culture overall.

 Finally, reflect your observations to the CEO and Executive level.
 Organisations are now establishing competitive advantage through having a reputation for wellness solutions that are both proactive and a coordinated response to the mental health challenges being presented.

 *Source: Resetting Normal - Defining the New Era of Work 2021, Adecco Group Survey 2021

 Sarah Vizer is the creator of Beyond Burnout.

-As a High Performance and Burnout Specialist she has dedicated her time to supporting our top professionals reach new levels of high performance, without the burnout.
+As a Leadership and Performance Coach she has dedicated her time to supporting our top professionals reach new levels of high performance, without the burnout.